juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 17th CRAN release of tidytext.
+This is a resubmission of the 17th CRAN release of tidytext, with a URL fix as requested.
 This release moves one vignette out of the package itself to its pkgdown site, because of a dependency removal from CRAN.

 ## Test environments